gabriel-paulos/gabriel-paulos.github.io/index.md

 and interpretable.
 Pursuing this goal requires interdisciplinary work that I hope to explore in the future, as it will require a blend of expertise in social sciences and in CS to accomplish this.

-To this end, I have particular interests in exploring the alignment issues with AI systems, how best to track these changes, and how to

 Previously, I have worked with Prof. Hans-Arno Jacobsen at the MSRG lab at UofT, where I worked on developing private distributed networks to examine the effects of transferring